wingersonMJ/batch_randomization/README.md

 print(summary.tabulate(tablefmt = "fancy_grid"))
 ```

-*Note:* Batch_Assignment will return nBatches+1.
-If you specify 4 batches, you will get 5 batches, with batch #5 representing any left-over samples not assigned to other batches.
-There is no batchSize constraint on the left-over group.
-This approach is useful when total samples > `batchSize`*`nBatches`
+*Note:* Batch_Assignment will include nBatches + 1 groups.
+For example, if you specify 4 batches, you will get 5, where batch #5 captures any leftover samples.
+This group does not follow the batchSize constraint.
+This is helpful when your total sample size exceeds batchSize * nBatches.

 ---

 # :flashlight:Troubleshooting

-## Checking for outliers
+## Check for outliers
 1. Visually using a histogram `plt.hist(x)`
-2. Through z-score conversion; $z>3.0$ could be concerning
+2. Through z-score conversion; $z>3.0$ could indicate an outlier, though thresholds may vary depending on your data distribution

 $z = \frac{x - \mu}{\sigma}$

 *Interpretation of z-scores:* Subject data normalized to represent the number of standard deviations they are from the mean, where a value of 0 indicates 'exactly at the mean'

-## Checking cumulative calibration graph
+## Review cumulative calibration graph
 The calibration graph plots the known value for the calibrators on the x-axis and the value estimated by SIMOA on the y-axis.
 This linear or non-linear relationship is used to 'calibrate', or fit/adjust, the actual participant values to reduce measurement error.